Morocco's Silver Town: The Essential Travel Guide to Tiznit

 Begin your visit by strolling through the medina, which is ringed by a wall containing five significant gates: Bab Aglou, Bab el Khemis, Bab Targa, Bab el Maader and Bab Oulad Jerrar.
 Influenced by the Alawite tradition, these gates bear a striking resemblance to those found in Essaouira.

 As you explore the narrow streets, be sure to visit the jewellery souk to watch its skilled silversmiths in action.
-It holds a special place in my heart as this is where we bought our wedding rings!
-As you wander between its columns and courtyards, be sure to admire the souk’s architecture and stop in to visit any workshops that capture your attention.
+This is where we bought our engagement rings!
+As you wander between its columns and courtyards, be sure to stop in and visit any workshops that capture your attention.

 Visit the “Blue Spring” of Aïn Zerka